 How is a cervical fracture diagnosed?

-Your caregiver will ask how your injury occurred.
+Your healthcare provider will ask how your injury occurred.
 He will ask about your signs and symptoms and feel for painful areas on your neck.
-Your caregiver will check for problems with your muscles, reflexes, and sense of touch.
+Your healthcare provider will check for problems with your muscles, reflexes, and sense of touch.
 You may need the following tests: